ArKade523/4610-ReptileTracker/README.md

-# USU CS 4610 Starter App
+# USU CS 4610 Reptile Tracker
 You are welcome to use this app as a starting point for any projects in this course.

 ## Setup